-Apart from the above-mentioned practices, it is mandatory to maintain quality records in the long run for proper inspection and investigation.
-Good Documentation Practice involves a generally practiced set of characteristics described further.
+Apart from the above, it is mandatory to maintain quality records in the long run for proper inspection and investigation.
+Good Documentation Practices involve a generally practiced set of characteristics described further.

-Capable to determine the origin and history.
-The document is also capable to refer to the individual responsible for the creation, maintenance, or handling the record.
-In critical times, this results in trace-ability.
+The document is also capable to refer to the individual responsible for the creation, maintenance, or handling of the record.
+When investigating critical situations, this helps in traceability.
 Therefore, sometimes Attributable considered as Traceable.

-Data with all required information and providing a complete description of documented events.
-This means without a gap, following the description, the events can be reconstructed or repeated.
+Data with all required information and providing a complete description of documented events without gaps such that following that description, the events can be reconstructed or repeated.